NVIDIA/NeMo/README.md

 The configuration used for the checkpoint conversion needs to be specified in the `conf/config.yaml` file, specifying the conversion parameter, which specifies the file to use for conversion purposes.
-The conversion parameter needs to be set to `convert_t5` for T5 models, which can be found in `conf/conversion/convert_t5.yaml`.
+The conversion parameter needs to be set to `t5/convert_t5` for T5 models, which can be found in `conf/conversion/t5/convert_t5.yaml`.

-The `run_conversion` parameter must be set to `True` to run the conversion pipeline.
+The `conversion` must be included in `stages` to run the conversion pipeline.

 ##### 5.8.2.1.
 Common
 <a id="markdown-common" name="common"></a>
-To specify the input checkpoint to be used for conversion for T5 models, use the `model` parameters in `conf/conversion/convert_t5.yaml`:
+To specify the input checkpoint to be used for conversion for T5 models, use the `model` parameters in `conf/conversion/t5/convert_t5.yaml`:
 ```yaml
 model:
     model_type: t5 # gpt or t5